rd--/blksc3/md/extended-abstract.md

 ## Abstract

-Block SuperCollider is an experimental visual programming language specialised for writing programs for the SuperCollider synthesiser.
+Block SuperCollider is a structure editor specialised for writing programs for the SuperCollider synthesiser.
-The system addresses eight areas of research:
+The system is an experiment to help study:
 1\. rich-text editors for SuperCollider programs,
-2\. rendering program texts as interactive control surfaces, 3\. browser based editors for the Wasm SuperCollider synthesiser, 4\. tablet and pen based editors for SuperCollider programs, 5\. environments to help musicians who are non-programmers work with SuperCollider, 6\. literate programming systems for SuperCollider programs,
+2\. rendering program texts as interactive control surfaces, 3\. browser based editors for working with the WebAssembly variant of the SuperCollider synthesiser, 4\. tablet and pen based editors for SuperCollider programs, 5\. environments to help musicians who are non-programmers work with SuperCollider, 6\. literate programming systems for SuperCollider programs,